sahana-umesh/telecom-churn-dsc50/README.md

 4. Filtering the data to keep only high revenue customers in the dataset
 5. Using activity of the first two months, which is the good phase to identify churn.
 6. Tagging churners by assigning a binary variable and removing the churn phase data to prepare the dataset for final model building
-7. Building Logistic Regression model
+7. Building Decision Tree model
-8. Re-building after checking for multicollinearity
-9. Deploying on test dataframe
+8. Deploying on test dataframe
-10. Evaluating model
+9. Evaluating model
-11. Drawing conclusions from results
+10. Drawing conclusions from results

 This case study is built by a group of three students of a master’s program.